 Each TSI/SRSP activity is tailored to the individual country.
 However, in all cases, the principles of inclusive education underpin the work.
 This is in line with EASNIE’s ultimate vision for inclusive education systems, which is to ensure that all learners of any age are provided with meaningful, high-quality educational opportunities in their local community, alongside their friends and peers.
 It is also in keeping with EU and international stated priorities on education.

-EASNIE has used its Analysis Framework for Mapping Inclusive Education Policies in several of the activities.
-This was developed to systematically record available documentary evidence on country policies for inclusive education in a highly structured way.
+EASNIE has used structured policy analysis frameworks, such as Country Policy Development Support and the Analysis Framework for Mapping Inclusive Education Policies, in several of the activities.
+These frameworks have been developed to systematically record available documentary evidence on country policies for inclusive education.

 TSI activities to date